Grant-funded Programs

 Habitat Heroes

 For over 50 years, the San Diego Zoo has offered a free field trip to all second-grade classes in San Diego County that includes an up-close wildlife encounter and a guided bus tour of the Zoo.
-This NGSS-aligned program lets students be scientists and discover the variety of plants and animals from habitats here in San Diego and around the world.
+This NGSS-aligned program lets students be scientists and discover the diversity of plants and animals from habitats here in San Diego and around the world.
 Students are challenged to make observations, discover patterns, and compare wildlife across habitats.
+After the Zoo Trip, we’ll visit your classroom to reinforce learning concepts from the Zoo with hands-on activities.

 For all Grade 3 classes at Title I schools in San Diego County